michaelli00/MATH405/notes.md

 &nbsp;

 **Definition - Matrix Multiplication**: An $m \times n$ matrix $A$ can multiply with an $n \times k$ matrix $B$ where

 $$C_{il} = \sum_{d=1}^{n}a_{ij} b_{d, l}$$

 - **Note**: If $A, B$ are both $n \times n$ matrices, then $AB$ is an $n \times n$ matrix

+&nbsp;

-- **Upshot**: Square matrices are closed under transposition and matrix multiplication
+**Upshot**: Square matrices are closed under transposition and matrix multiplication

 &nbsp;